BoraE/C-SPI-Interface-to-DAC1220-DACs-on-Raspberry-Pi-Computers/README.md

 [DAC1220](https://www.ti.com/product/DAC1220) is a 20-bit, low-power digital-to-analog converter that can be operated using the SPI communication protocol available on Raspberry Pi (Zero, 4, 400) computers.

 ## Requirements
-To be able to compile this code, you need to install the latest version of the [C library for Broadcom BCM 2835 as used in Raspberry](http://www.airspayce.com/mikem/bcm2835/) by Mike McCauley.
+To be able to compile this code, you need to install the latest version of the [C library for Broadcom BCM 2835 as used in Raspberry Pi](http://www.airspayce.com/mikem/bcm2835/) by Mike McCauley.

 ## Compilation
 Use the Makefile to compile the test example or modify it to suit your needs: